How to Turn Web Leads into Customers Step by Step

-This article is meant to give you a full playbook of the proven system that should kick into action exactly at this point to turn leads into customers consistently and quickly.
+This article is meant to give you a full playbook of the proven system that should kick into action exactly at this point to convert leads into customers consistently and quickly.

-Companies spend endless hours and big budgets to generate web traffic and lead generation through Google, social media, and other marketing campaigns but what happens after the lead comes in?
+Companies spend endless hours and big budgets to generate web traffic and lead generation through Google, social media, and other marketing efforts but what happens after the lead comes in?

-- Sales reps average 1.3 follow ups but the average close happens on the 8th call
+- Sales rep average 1.3 follow-ups but the average close doesn't usually happen until the 8th call.

-To summarize, there is a huge disconnect between online marketing and sales.
+To summarize, there is a huge disconnect between online marketing leads and fully completed sales.